James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 ~0.18-0.20), and its 7-class crosstalk (0.284) is far above.** The 7-class fog
-headline gap is therefore a MEASUREMENT artifact: D3CTTA's ~18-20 is reported on a map that hides the fragile classes, and our extractors are not behind on that same map — DGLSS++ exceeds it.
+headline gap is therefore a MEASUREMENT artifact: D3CTTA's ~18-20 is reported on a map that hides the fragile classes, and our extractors are not behind on that same map, DGLSS++ exceeds it.
 The label-map effect (candidate A) is REJECTED as the source of the perceived D3CTTA advantage.

 **What this means for the diagnostic tree:**
 - Candidate A (7-class map) is closed: not the explanation.
-- The D3CTTA edge, if real, is in candidates B (MinkUNet18 sparse-3D backbone) or C (Synth4D pretraining) — but the headline fog number itself does NOT show an extractor edge once the map is matched.
-The remaining question is whether their backbone+pretraining achieves something qualitatively different (better per-class recoverability, higher 17-class ceiling) than our SENet pipeline — which is only answerable by running their checkpoint (MinkEngine install), and is now a lower-priority question because the headline comparison no longer shows we are behind at the matched map.
+- The D3CTTA edge, if real, is in candidates B (MinkUNet18 sparse-3D backbone) or C (Synth4D pretraining), but the headline fog number itself does NOT show an extractor edge once the map is matched.
+The remaining question is whether their backbone+pretraining achieves something qualitatively different (better per-class recoverability, higher 17-class ceiling) than our SENet pipeline, which is only answerable by running their checkpoint (MinkEngine install), and is now a lower-priority question because the headline comparison no longer shows we are behind at the matched map.
-- **Pivot back to the ceiling focus:** with the D3CTTA comparison substantially deflated, the extractor ceiling work returns to the measured levers — InstanceNorm (the one variant that raised the fog oracle) promoted to medium-lite, and the "don't erase the shift" principle guiding any new objective.
+- **Pivot back to the ceiling focus:** with the D3CTTA comparison substantially deflated, the extractor ceiling work returns to the measured levers: InstanceNorm (the one variant that raised the fog oracle) promoted to medium-lite, and the "don't erase the shift" principle guiding any new objective.

 Caveat: the 7-class aggregation used the best-member oracle per superclass as a proxy for the true merged-IoU (pooling multiple classes into one superclass can change IoU slightly up or down).
-The direction — DGLSS++ ~0.226 vs D3CTTA ~0.18-0.20 — is robust to that approximation.
+The direction, DGLSS++ ~0.226 vs D3CTTA ~0.18-0.20, is robust to that approximation.
 A fully rigorous re-eval would decode the pooled superclass directly, but the headline conclusion (we are not behind on the matched map) holds.